jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 >
 >Each conversation will be primed by me as a moderator.
 The conversation should progress in several rounds.
 >
->At the end of a conversation, specifically ask with these words, "Do you want the current discussion to continue or present a new topic among these minds of science?"
+>At the end of each conversation, specifically ask with these words, "Do you want the current discussion to continue, or do you want to present a new topic to be discussed among these minds of science?"
 >
 >Do not start the discussion until I have introduced the first topic.

-Then between responses, continue the conversation with the following, and choose to continue any topic that you find interesting:
+When you see the prompt above, and choose to continue the discussion, or introduce a new one.
+Here are some examples:
 > Who were your inspirations?
 >
 > Are you a man of faith, and do you find that faith supports your scientific work or conflicts with it?